OscarMayReal/partymode/readme.md

 this will start the server on port 3001

 scan the QR code with your phone to connect to the display and start queuing videos

+press enter to enter fullscreen

+make sure you interact with the page first or the video cannot autoplay